sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 # Session 2 rules

+## Prepare

+*Before* your next session starts, you should run through the events of the previous session in your head.
+Think especially about signals you got from the players.
+What kind of fun did each player seem to seek out or respond to?
+Was a player particularly keen to create backstory, to get into combat, to ask a lot of questions about how the world works?
+Can you think of things to go into the next session to provide that kind of fun?

+Think about the plot and how to get your next couple points in the Good Bank.
+Do you think the characters will make certain decisions?
+You might imagine 2 or 3 key decisions the party will be confronted with.
+For every fork in the road, try to imagine how the world and NPCs will respond when the characters choose either branch.

+That's important.
+Prepare for *either* case.

+There is no *correct* answer for the characters.
+Never punish a player for making a choice you didn't expect.

+No game ever goes according to your imagination.
+The purpose of preparation is to use your imagination to assemble a cabinet of narrative spices.
+Wait until you play to find out what happens.

+## Give Hints

 At this point, your players will be realizing that they fail often, maybe more than they'd like.
 This is a good time to talk about the odds with your players and particularly to discuss generating advantages.